valeIT/valeIT.github.io/tos/index.md

 If you have a Paid Subscription, your payment will automatically renew at the end of the subscription period, unless you cancel your Paid Subscription through your subscription page before the end of the current subscription period.
 The cancellation will take effect the day after the last day of the current subscription period, you will be downgraded to the Free Service, if available.
 However, if you cancel your payment and/or terminate the Terms after the Cooling-off Period is over (where applicable), and/or before the end of the subscription period, We will not refund any subscription fees already paid to me.

-Wemay change the price for the Paid Subscriptions from time to time, and will communicate any price changes to you.
+We may change the price for the Paid Subscriptions from time to time, and will communicate any price changes to you.
 Price changes for Paid Subscriptions will take effect at the start of the next subscription period following the date of the price change.
 By continuing to use the Service after the price change takes effect, you accept the new price.

 #### Passwords